JuulLabs-OSS/cbgo/README.md

 ## Scope

-cbgo implements all central functionality that is supported in macOS 10.13.
+cbgo aims to implement all functionality that is supported in macOS 10.13.

 ## Naming